Admission degree-seeking students

 • Foreign certificates need to be certified by an appropriate agency.

-• For international programmes, specific requirements apply.
+• For international programs, specific requirements apply.

 In all cases, you will need to provide proof of sufficient language proficiency in the tuition language(s) for your chosen course.